Tips for Tenants

 8. Deal with an eviction properly.
 Know when to fight an eviction notice — and when to move.

 9. How to avoid the frustration of missing out on a rental.
 Todays rental market is extremely tight, meaning that there is more demand than supply.
-Just like the sales market buyers need to be prepared to act quickly with a deposit to purchase or potentially missing out on the home of their dream’s.
-In the rental market the security deposit takes the unit off the market and is then followed up by the 1st month and last month`s rent for an annual rental.
+Just like the sales market potential tenants need to be prepared to act quickly with a deposit to rent or potentially missing out on the home of their meets their needs.
+In the rental market the holding deposit takes the unit off the market while your tenant application is going through the screening process, if your tenant application is not approved you will receive your holding deposit back.
+When your application is approved your holding deposit is turned into a security deposit and held in escrow and then followed up by the 1st month and last month`s rent prior to taking occupancy.
 This is the statement 1st, last and security and how it works.
-Be prepared to put down the full security deposit to take the unit off the M.L.S. and thereby avoiding the frustration of missing out on a rental.
+Be prepared to put down the full holding deposit to take the unit off the M.L.S. and thereby avoiding the frustration of missing out on a rental.

 “YOUR property is OUR passion“